 Under the Biosecurity Act 2014, everyone, including individuals and organisations has a general biosecurity obligation to take all reasonable steps to ensure they do not spread fire ants.
-To view a map of the fire ant biosecurity zones and learn more about what you need to do to prevent the spread of fire ants please refer to the Department of Agriculture and Fisheries.
+To view a map of the fire ant biosecurity zones and learn more about what you need to do to prevent the spread of fire ants, refer to the Department of Agriculture and Fisheries website.

 For further advice on sports field maintenance: